FHA Loan Residency Requirements for Non-Citizens

 The pre-approval letter will verify you meet credit, income, and residency requirements.
 With a pre-approval note, you can look for your new home seriously.

-Finding the Right Property
+Tips for Finding the Ideal Property

 Once pre-approved, the fun part begins – searching for your dream home!
 Here are some tips for selecting the ideal property: